 Sleep is so important for your overall health.
 Bronson’s experts can help you get the rest you need.

 - At-home sleep apnea testing - After meeting with your doctor, you may decide the best option is to use a simple, at-home sleep apnea test.
 It measures your heart rate, blood oxygen level, air flow and/or breathing patterns.
-At-home testing devices can be picked up at five convenient locations throughout southwest Michigan:
+At-home testing devices can be picked up at three convenient locations throughout southwest Michigan:

 Regardless of if you opt for an in-lab or at-home sleep study, you and your doctor will talk about your results and next steps for care.
 If you need to see a sleep specialist, we have locations in Battle Creek and Portage.
 For some treatments, like sleep apnea, you may also have the option to schedule a video visit with Bronson MyChart so you never have to go far for expert care.